 When taking your injection, if any of the solution comes into contact with your skin, you must rinse with plenty of water.
-If the solution spills on your clothes, wear protective gloves and blot with a paper towel.
-Clothing should be removed immediately and washed separately from other items.
+Please speak with your healthcare professional for further advice.

 FREQUENTLY ASKED QUESTIONS

 I forgot to take my injection on my allocated day of the week.
 Should I take it as soon as I remember?